Thiripyitsaya Sanctuary Resort

 A great spa menu of massages, body treatments, wraps and scrubs, is available, and.
 Spa services can be enjoyed in the Spa building, or at the outdoor Spa on the banks of the Irrawaddy River.

-Children welcome to come and stay at Thiripyitsaya.
-However, there are no facilities available for them except babysitting on request.
+Children welcome at Thiripyitsaya Sanctuary Resort, however there are no specific facilities available for them beyond babysitting.

 In the morning, breakfast is served on the Terrace looking out to the pool and the Irrawaddy River.
 Enjoy all-day alfresco dining at the Verandah surrounded by nature and in the evening, the Terrace is transformed for candle-lit dining under the stars.
 At sundown, enjoy the gentle breezes and golden sunsets with a cocktail at the Pavilion Lounge.

 A multitude of activities are within easy reach of the hotel, from cruises on the Irrawaddy River, cycling tours and horse riding to hot air balloon rides, rides in a traditional horse and cart through the iconic temples of Bagan.

 Louise Huntington (Staff)

 Thiripyitsaya Sanctuary Resort has a stunning location on the banks of the Irrawaddy River.
 The views are seriously impressive and can be enjoyed from the large swimming pool or main restaurant in addition to some of the rooms.
 The Deluxe Bungalows are simple and a little dated in style but some have fabulous river views.
 The River Suites are well-worth the upgrade cost as they are absolutely charming, each has a river view, a balcony and a comfortable four poster bed.
 These Suites are set away from the rest of the hotel so offer more privacy.
 This resort is known for its spa, so make sure you book an appointment during your stay to experience a traditional massage.